A Generalized Newton Method for Subgradient Systems: Variational Analysis: Preliminaries and Discussions

-via the limiting normal cone \eqref{lnc} to the epigraph of $\ph$ at $(\ox,\ph(\ox))$.
+A parallel characterization of the (nonrobust) {\em strong metric subregularity} property of a (locally) closed-graph mapping $F\colon\R^n\tto\R^m$ at $(\ox,\oy)\in\gph F$ is given by $\ker DF(\ox,\oy)=\{0\}$ via the (nonrobust) graphical derivative \eqref{gra-der} of $F$ at $(\ox,\oy)$ and is known as the {\em Levy-Rockafellar criterion}; see the book by Dontchev and Rockafellar \cite[Theorem~4E.1]{Donchev09} with the references and discussions therein.} \end{Remark} Finally in this section, we recall the limiting first-order and second-order subdifferential constructions for extended-real-valued functions that are used for describing the subgradient inclusions \eqref{subgra-inc} and the Newton-type algorithms \eqref{newtonC11} and \eqref{subgra-prox} to compute their solutions.
+Given an extended-real-valued function $\ph\colon\R^n\to\oR$, consider its {\em effective domain} and {\em epigraph} defined by, respectively, Then for a fixed point $\ox\in\dom\ph$ we define the {\em basic/limiting subdifferential} and {the {\em singular/horizon subdifferential}} of $\ph$ at $\ox$ by, respectively, via the limiting normal cone \eqref{lnc} to the epigraph of $\ph$ at $(\ox,\ph(\ox))$.
 For simplicity we use here the geometric definitions of the subdifferentials \eqref{lim-sub} and \eqref{sin-sub} while referring the reader to the aforementioned monographs on variational analysis for equivalent analytic representations.
 Recall that the basic subdifferential $\partial\varphi(\ox)$ reduces to the gradient $\{\nabla\ph(\ox)\}$ if $\ph$ is ${\cal C}^1$-smooth around $\ox$ (or merely strictly differentiable at this point), and that $\partial\ph(\ox)$ is the subdifferential of convex analysis if $\ph$ is convex.
-On the other hand, the singular subdifferential $\partial^\infty\varphi(\ox)$ of a lower semicontinuous (l.s.c.) function $\ph$ reduces to $\{0\}$ if and only if $\ph$ is locally Lipschitzian around $\ox$.
-Both constructions \eqref{lim-sub} and \eqref{sin-sub} enjoy in parallel full subgradient calculi in very general settings.
-Let us also mention the coderivative {\em scalarization formula}
+On the other hand, the singular subdifferential $\partial^\infty\varphi(\ox)$ of a lower semicontinuous (l.s.c.) function $\ph$ reduces to $\{0\}$ {\em if and only if} $\ph$ is locally Lipschitzian around $\ox$.
+Both constructions \eqref{lim-sub} and \eqref{sin-sub} enjoy in parallel {\em full subgradient calculi} in very general settings.
+Let us also mention the {\em scalarization formula}